diagrams/diagrams-input/README.md

 svg-diagrams
 ============

 A SVG parser for diagrams using xml-conduit and attoparsec.
 The goal is to support all tags and features that are commonly used and that are supported by diagrams.
-For another excellent svg-parser, that is currently not targeted at `diagrams` see: https://github.com/Twinside/svg-tree.
+For another excellent svg-parser, that is currently not targeted at `diagrams` see: [svg-tree] (https://github.com/Twinside/svg-tree).

 Main library function